 Using 35 mm rubber cell foam Polychloropren CR4271 at the side of the panel structure and 20 mm Styrodur C2500 on top guarantees to meet the requirements.
 The Styrodur needs to be replaced after each test.

-Remark: Styrodur C2000 is not available, but 2500 is available and used for current testing.
+Remark: [Styrodur C2000 is not available, but 2500 could be an acceptable alternative as is available and used for current testing.]